BrandonDuenas/House-Depot-Sales-2023/README.md

   3. The raw data was then meticulously cleaned and processed to calculate the necessary totals.
   4. Finally, the data was then transferred to Tableau Public for  data visualization and analysis.

-### Exploritory Data Analysis
+### Exploratory Data Analysis

-After meeting with the company owners we were looking to answer the following questions:
+After meeting with the company owners we sought to answer the following questions:
-  -  What was the total for all the products sold?
+  -  What was the total revenue from all products sold?
   -  What was the total cost of all products?
   -  What was the total amount of warrentys sold?
   -  What was the total amount of fees paid to Square space?